 Hell, that’s why we started Integry: no one quite fit the bill.
-Too slow, too cumbersome, too “old school enterprise”, not enough consumer-internet heart.
-Why can’t integrations fast and lovable?
+Too slow, too cumbersome, too “old-school enterprise”, not enough consumer-internet heart.
+Why can’t integrations be fast and lovable?
 We wanted to solve this because we as SaaS founders ourselves kept facing these issues.

 So, how do we address the above?
 Integry cuts down your integration time remarkably while giving you options and freedom.
 We manage all the complexities and the integrations look like they’re built by your own team.
 The UX is exactly what you want.
 The user integration setup time is minimal and you get higher conversion.
 The infrastructure is scalable and it all just works.

 We still have a long way to go with making things perfect, we’re barely at 1% of our ultimate integrations goal, but Integry today will save you man-years without compromising what makes your SaaS unique.
 Ultimately, this puts you ahead of your peers who want to do everything themselves.